- About Us

 The Township will continue to fund its general budgetary obligations through traditional revenue sources such as real state tax, earned income tax, real estate transfer tax, mercantile and business privilege tax, licenses and permits, fines and department earnings.
 However, in 2019 a local services tax will be enacted whereby individuals employed within Springfield Township will pay $1 per week or $52 annually.
 Those who do not earn more than $12,000 annually are exempt from the tax.

-The 2019 preliminary budget will be made available for inspection in the office of the Township Manager, 1510 Paper Mill Road, Wyndmoor, and in the Township Library, 8900 Hawthorne Lane, Wyndmoor, beginning 5:00 PM on November 16, 2018.
-The 2019 preliminary budget will also be posted to the Township website on or before the above date.
+The 2019 preliminary budget was made available for inspection in the office of the Township Manager, 1510 Paper Mill Road, Wyndmoor, and in the Township Library, 8900 Hawthorne Lane, Wyndmoor, beginning 5:00 PM on November 16, 2018.
+The 2019 preliminary budget was also be posted to the Township website on or before the above date, and is found below.
 Summary copies of the budget are also available upon request.
-The Board of Commissioners will accept questions and comments on the Budget at their workshop meeting on December 10, 2018 at 7:00 PM and again as a part of a budget hearing and budget adoption on December 12, 2018 at 7:30 PM.
-All aforementioned meetings will be held in the Springfield Township Building, 1510 Paper Mill Road, Wyndmoor.
+The Board of Commissioners accepted questions and comments on the Budget at their workshop meeting on December 10, 2018 at 7:00 PM and again as a part of a budget hearing and budget adoption on December 12, 2018 at 7:30 PM.
+All aforementioned meetings were be held in the Springfield Township Building, 1510 Paper Mill Road, Wyndmoor.